What is counselling?

 How is counselling related to psychotherapy?

-I am a Registered Psychotherapist in the Province of Ontario, Canada.
+I am a member of the Ontario Association of Mental Health Professionals and am a Registered Psychotherapist in the Province of Ontario, Canada.
 According to the College of Registered Psychotherapist of Ontario, the scope of practice of psychotherapy includes the assessment and treatment of cognitive, emotional or behavioural disturbances by psychotherapeutic means, delivered through a therapeutic relationship based primarily on verbal or non-verbal communication.

 Counselling and coaching are interrelated.
 Both are helping professions that seek to foster clients’ personal growth.
 That said, counselling and coaching can be distinguished.

 Generally, coaching is more future-focused than counselling.
 While the goals of counselling may be to heal from childhood trauma and/or better understand how the past is shaping the present, the goals of coaching may be to start with what is in the present and focus on creating a preferred future.

 partnering with clients in a thought-provoking and creative process that inspires them to maximize their personal and professional potential….Coaches honor the client as the expert in his or her life and work and believe every client is creative, resourceful and whole.